Nick Beem, E-RYT 500, C-IAYT, KMOG studio co-owner

 Lela has had the fortune to offer therapeutic yoga tools to trauma survivors, cancer survivors and individuals with chronic pain.
 Lela has also served as director for the therapeutic yoga program at the Rice Child + Family Center in Evanston, a residential foster care center for at-risk 6-14 year olds.
-She has also worked as a wilderness instructor for adjudicated youth, an after-school program director, and an English tutor for children ages eight to eighteen here and in Asia.
+She has also worked as a wilderness instructor for adjudicated youth, an after-school program director, and an English tutor for children ages eight to eighteen here and in Thailand and India.

 The Dynamic Duo

 Nick and Lela are both certified Kripalu Yoga instructors and Phoenix Rising Yoga Therapists.
 They have also trained extensively in vinyasa yoga with Tom Gillette.
 They are both Level 1 Certified ParaYoga® teachers, a Himalayan lineage under the guidance of Rod Stryker.
 Lela and Nick are both Yoga Alliance Continuing Education Providers, which means that teachers who take workshops or trainings with them can recieve CE units through Yoga Alliance.

 As founder of Yoga for Slow Living™, Rhoda has been encouraging students and clients to slow down since 1993.
 She specializes in facilitating techniques for managing stress, chronic pain and anxiety disorders like PTSD.
 The practices on her CD, “Relax with Rhoda” offer ways to sustain a calm mind and a relaxed body.